Magda Aelvoet

 Magdalena Godelieve Hilda Aelvoet (born 4 April 1944) is a Belgian politician in Flanders.
 She was a provincial senator for Antwerp between 1985 and 1991 and a member of the Belgian Chamber of Representatives for the district of Leuven between 1991 and 1994, when she also served in the Flemish Council.
 She was a member of the European Parliament from 1994 to 1999, where she was the chair of the Greens.
-Aelvoet was appointed deputy prime minister and the Minister of Consumer Affairs, Public Health and the Environment in the Verhofstadt I government between 1999 and 2002 and then became a Minister of State in 1995.
+Aelvoet was appointed deputy prime minister and the Minister of Consumer Affairs, Public Health and the Environment in the Verhofstadt I government between 1999 and 2002 and became a Minister of State in 1995.

 Early life

 Aelvoet was born on 4 April 1944 in Steenokkerzeel.
 Her parents were William Aelvoet and Julia Endriatis.
 She studied German philology, political and social science at KU Leuven.
 She married Henrard Raymond, a staff member of the VVI, in 1969 and the couple had three children.